 People all around the world have been using it for more than 63 years.
-For example, Prince Philip (the husband of Queen Elizabeth the 2nd of UK ) said it was one of the reasons for his good health.
-He continues to do these exercises at the age of 97!
+For example, Prince Philip (the late husband of Queen Elizabeth II of UK) had said it was one of the reasons for his good health despite his age.
+He had continued to do these exercises even in his nineties!
 You too can benefit from Prince Philip’s exercise routine.

 How to do the 5BX exercise plan

 You can do the 5BX exercise plan at home in your room.
 There are 6 charts, which are arranged from least difficult (Chart 1) to most difficult (Chart 6).
 Each chart has 5 exercises.
 You will be doing a particular exercise for a few minutes each.
 As you progress from one chart to the next one there will be slight changes in each basic exercise.
 As you will see, there is a gradual demand for more effort.

 You only need to do one chart in a day.
 You can complete any chart in 11 minutes.
 Start with Chart 1.
 You should only progress to Chart 2 after you can do all the exercises in Chart 1 with ease.
 You can progress like this to Chart 6.
 On the other hand, if you feel uncomfortable doing some of the exercises you can move to the chart before it.

 You don’t have to progress all the way up to Chart 6 as there may be exercises you can’t do.
 If you have pre-existing conditions like heart disease or back disorders, speak to your doctor before starting these exercises.

 With each chart, you will see a table at the bottom.This will vary with each chart and it shows the number of times you have to do each exercise.
 For example, here is the table for Chart 1:

 If you are unable to do Exercise 5, there are 2 alternative options listed in the last 2 columns: you can either walk or run.
 Do either one of these options in the time stated.